violet-eco/violet-eco.github.io/docs/specs/apps-and-libraries.md

 The *Application identifier* (AID) is created using the slug and the developer's identifier (DID).

-For example, an application with slug of `sex` made by a developer whose DID is `gulje` will get an AID of `gulje::sex`.
+For example, an application with slug of `app` made by a developer whose DID is `gulje` will get an AID of `gulje::app`.

 The AID is unique across the store as well as in a single Violet installation.
 As malicious application may provide the DID and the slug of a legit application